 About the Author

-Sky Jones Lewey recently retired after more than two decades as Resource Protection and Education Director at the Nueces River Authority.
+Sky Jones Lewey retired after more than two decades as Resource Protection and Education Director at the Nueces River Authority.
 In 2019, she was honored at the Hill Country Leadership Summit with a Heart of the Hill Country Award in recognition of her work stewarding the Nueces River.

 On May 31, 2022, Sky passed away peacefully in her home on the east bank of Nueces River in Uvalde, TX.
 Sky was an unparalleled champion for the Hill Country’s waterways and riparian areas – and especially her beloved Nueces River.
 She created an immeasurable legacy of protecting the natural resources of the Hill Country that make this place so special.